mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox-multi-select-examples.md

 disabled options multi select
 ```

-This is a multi-select combobox that uses FormControl.
+This is a multi-select combobox that uses a FormControl.

 ```custom-angular
 ng form control multi select